itumulak/wordpress-traefik-docker-swarm/README.md

 ```
 mkdir certs && cd $_ && mkcert docker.localhost "*.docker.localhost" && cd ..
 ```
 There will be two `.pem` files generated stored in `certs` folder.
-This will be used by traefik.
+This will be used by traefik later on.

 Alternatively, you can can use `openssl` command:
 ```